 Self-Compassion Leads to Increased Productivity

 When you are motivated by self-compassion, you understand failure not as a painful indicator of defeat but as a learning opportunity from which growth can follow.
-Whereas self-criticism leads to painful and self-defeating emotions in the face of failure, Self-Compassion therefore embraces challenge.
+Whereas self-criticism leads to painful and self-defeating emotions in the face of failure, Self-Compassion, therefore embraces challenge.
 People with higher self-compassion are therefore more likely to improve their performance after failure!
 Moreover, by preventing the defeating effects of self-criticism, self-compassion allows us to maintain peace of mind and thereby retain our energy.
-By remaining calm and understanding in the face of rejection, failure or criticism, we develop level-headedness, strength and emotional stability which allow us to have higher well-being and to be more productive and successful.
+By remaining calm and understanding in the face of rejection, failure, or criticism, we develop level-headedness, strength, and emotional stability which allow us to have higher well-being and to be more productive and successful.

 Self-Compassion Leads to Decreased Stress

-Though research into the physiology of self-compassion versus self criticism is still pending, Neff hypothesizes a simple model.
+Though research into the physiology of self-compassion versus self-criticism is still pending, Neff hypothesizes a simple model.
 Harsh self-criticism activates the sympathetic nervous system (“fight or flight”) and elevates stress hormones such as cortisol in our bloodstream.
 When this sting has a hold on us, we cannot learn from and engage with the kernel of truth that may be there to serve us.
-Also known as the “cuddle hormone,” oxytocin is released in lactating mothers, during hugging and sex, and is associated with feelings of well-being, trust, and loyalty.
+Also known as the “cuddle hormone,” oxytocin is released in lactating mothers during hugging and sex and is associated with feelings of well-being, trust, and loyalty.

 Practices for Boosting Self-Compassion

-1) Write Yourself a Letter: Take the perspective of a compassionate friend, so you can imagine that you are this other person.
+1) Write Yourself a Letter: Take the perspective of a compassionate friend so you can imagine that you are this other person.
 What would a compassionate and kind friend say to me right now?
 What would their words be?
 Later, come back and read the letter and receive it from yourself.

-2) Write Down Your Self-Talk: If you are self-criticizing because your jeans don’t fit or you said the wrong thing in a situation, write down the self-critical words that come to mind and then ask if would you ever say these words to a friend?
+2) Write Down Your Self-Talk: If you are self-criticizing because your jeans don’t fit or you said the wrong thing in a situation, write down the self-critical words that come to mind and then ask if you would ever say these words to a friend.
 What would a friend say?

 3) Develop a Self-Compassion Mantra: Neff suggests developing something that is easily memorized so that when something difficult happens, you can go to your phrases.
 They are not positive affirmations but reminders.
-Here is the self-compassion she developed for herself “This is a moment of suffering, suffering is part of life, may I be kind to myself in this moment may I give myself the compassion that I need” Neff’s son has autism and when he would have a tantrum in public, she would immediately turn to her self-compassion mantra partly as a focus for her mind but also because what she needed most at that moment was emotional support for herself so she could deal with the situation calmly and with more grace.
+Here is the self-compassion she developed for herself: “This is a moment of suffering, suffering is part of life, may I be kind to myself in this moment may I give myself the compassion that I need” Neff’s son has autism and when he would have a tantrum in public, she would immediately turn to her self-compassion mantra partly as a focus for her mind but also because what she needed most at that moment was emotional support for herself so she could deal with the situation calmly and with more grace.

 4) Meditation: Meditation is a process by which, through contemplation and relaxation, we can begin to loosen the grip of self-critical thoughts and emotions.
-There are many forms of meditation practice from mantra meditations, to breathing practices, mindfulness to yoga or nature walks.
+There are many forms of meditation practice from mantra meditations to breathing practices, mindfulness to yoga, or nature walks.
 Find a practice that works for you and allows you to create space and quiet in your mind.